terwanerik/HTTPCodable/README.md

 ## Getting started

-HTTPCodable can be added to your project either using Swift package manager.
+HTTPCodable can be added to your project either using Swift package manager or manually (for now);

-If you want to depend on HTTPCodable in your project, it's as simple as adding a `dependencies` clause to your `Package.swift`:
+### SPM
+Add HTTPCodable as a dependency
 ```swift
 dependencies: [
     .package(url: "https://github.com/terwanerik/HTTPCodable.git", from: "0.1.0")
 ]
 ```

-Then you can import the module
+Then import the module
 ```swift
 import HTTPCodable
 ```

+### Manually
+Download one of the releases, and just drag the `/Sources/HTTPCodable` folder in Xcode.
+Make sure to install [Futures](https://github.com/formbound/Futures) as a framework (e.g. via Carthage)

 ### Supported Platforms